ariley215/reading-notes/AZ-500/Manage-Security-Operations/KeyVaultAuth.md

 - Key Vault SDK clients for secrets, certificates, and keys may make an initial call without an access token, resulting in a 401 response to retrieve tenant information before authenticating properly.

-This guide covers the key concepts of Azure Key Vault authentication that are important for the AZ-500 certification exam.
-Understanding these concepts is crucial for securing access to Key Vault and managing identities within Azure.